Kerala: 10 Left party offices vandalised in Kannur after death of Muslim League worker

 ‘CPI(M) unleashing violence in Kerala’

-Meanwhile, Leader of the Opposition Ramesh Chennithala accused the Communist Party of India (Marxist) of unleashing violence in Kerala, and urged the party to “shed the path of violence,” reported The Hindu.
+Meanwhile, Leader of the Opposition Ramesh Chennithala accused the Communist Party of India (Marxist) of unleashing violence in Kerala, and urged the party to “shed the path of violence”, reported The Hindu.

 The Congress leader said the attack on the Muslim League worker revealed the “fear and frustration” of the CPI(M) over losing power.
 The Indian Union Muslim League is part of the Congress-led United Democratic Front in the state.

-Chennithala also accused the CPI(M) of indulging in booth capturing in the Taliparamba constituency.
+Chennithala also accused the CPI(M) of capturing polling booths in the Taliparamba constituency.
 He demanded repolling there.